 The Canary Islands give the ideal conditions for a great diversity of marine species to thrive in its surrounding seas.
-At least 500 varieties of fish, 5 species of marine reptiles and 80 of sea mammals can be found there.
+At least 500 varieties of fish, 5 species of marine turtles and 80 of sea mammals can be found there.

 The characteristics and conditions of the sea around these beautiful islands make the perfect environment for a great wealth of fauna and flora.
 That’s one of the reasons Canary Islands are such a rich and idyllic natural place.